sudheer-akkio/snowflake-utilities/README.md

-# snowflake-utilities
+# Snowflake Utilities

-Utilities for programmatically working with Snowflake
+This repository contains utilities for programmatically accessing and working with Snowflake.

+## Installation and Setup

+### Install Snowflake Python Connector

+- Install python connector by executing `pip install snowflake-connector-python` in the terminal

+## Getting Started